 Azure Monitor Logs overview

-In addition to leveraging existing Azure Monitor features, you can analyze Logs data by using a sophisticated query language that's capable of quickly analyzing millions of records.
+Along with using existing Azure Monitor features, you can analyze Logs data by using a sophisticated query language that's capable of quickly analyzing millions of records.
 You might perform a simple query that retrieves a specific set of records or perform sophisticated data analysis to identify critical patterns in your monitoring data.
 Work with log queries and their results interactively by using Log Analytics, use them in alert rules to be proactively notified of issues, or visualize their results in a workbook or dashboard.

 Azure Monitor Logs is one half of the data platform that supports Azure Monitor.
 The other is Azure Monitor Metrics, which stores numeric data in a time-series database.
 Numeric data is more lightweight than data in Azure Monitor Logs.
-Azure Monitor Metrics can support near real-time scenarios, so it's useful for alerting and fast detection of issues.
+Azure Monitor Metrics can support near real time scenarios, so it's useful for alerting and fast detection of issues.

 Azure Monitor Metrics can only store numeric data in a particular structure, whereas Azure Monitor Logs can store a variety of data types that have their own structures.
 You can also perform complex analysis on Azure Monitor Logs data by using log queries, which can't be used for analysis of Azure Monitor Metrics data.